About the Artisanal Sector Program

 Victoria’s artisanal sector is set to flourish.
 The Artisanal Sector Program aims to support the growth of this vibrant and valuable sector and its diverse artisanal agriculture, food and fibre businesses.

-Cultivate your craft.
-Artisanal Sector Program grants are open now.
+Artisanal Sector Program stage one grants are now closed

 Agriculture Victoria launched the Artisanal Sector Program in May 2018.
 Support for the artisanal sector will increase market opportunities for high quality, high value produce, and strengthen Victoria's regional food offerings to deliver flow-on benefits for jobs and tourism.